 As of January 2020, open enrollment solicitations will require applicants to describe the preferred service area for providing services, but contractors will not be precluded from serving customers in any area stated in the solicitation.
 Contractors whose contracts were awarded as a result of a solicitation that occurred prior to 2020 must have an amended contract in order to provide services in counties other than those listed in the contract.

 If TWC determines that there is a current need for the services, goods, and/or equipment, TWC may approve the amendment.
+The contractor must request a change in the services or goods and equipment their contract allows them to provide to TWS customers.
+The contractor must ensure all the documentation and supplemental information provided in the application is accurate, up-to-date, and on file with the assigned Regional Quality Assurance Specialist and/or Regional Program Support Specialist.

 If the services, goods, and/or equipment or the counties were not included in the original enrollment posting, the contractor must submit a new application that corresponds to an active enrollment posting.